Convexity of ruin probability and optimal dividend strategies for a general Levy process: Convexity of probability of ruin

-(ii) The logconvexity of $\pi_-$ implies the logconvexity of $\overline{\Pi}_Y^+$, and hence $\overline{\Pi}_{\cal H}$ is logconvex on $(0,\infty)$ by Lemma \ref{ruin4-1} , since Logconvexity is preserved under mixing.
-It follows from Lemma 3.1 that the potential measure $U$ has a non-increasing and convex density $u$, and thus $\psi'=-\alpha u$ is non-decreasing and concave on $(0,\infty)$, this proves (a) and (b).
-Since a convex function on $(0,\infty)$ is differentiable except at finitely or countably many points, if $X$ has no Gaussian component, we know that $\psi$ is twice continuously differentiable except at finitely or countably many points on $(0,\infty)$.
-If $X$ has a Gaussian component, which equivalent the drift of ascending ladder processes $H$ is strictly positive, then it follows from Lemma 3.1 that $u\in C^1(0,\infty)$, and hence $\psi\in C^2(0,\infty)$.
-This ends the proof of Theorem \ref{ruin4-2}.
+We now prove (ii).
+The log-convexity of $\pi_-$ implies the log-convexity of $\overline{\Pi}_Y^+$, and hence $\overline{\Pi}_{\cal H}$ is log-convex on $(0,\infty)$ due to Lemma \ref{ruin4-1} as log-convexity is preserved under mixing.
+It follows from Lemma 3.1 that the potential measure $U$ has a non-increasing and convex density $u$.
+Thus, $\psi'=-\alpha u$ is non-decreasing and concave on $(0,\infty)$, and hence (a) and (b) are proved.
+Since a convex function on $(0,\infty)$ is differentiable except at finitely or countably many points, we see that $\psi$ is twice continuously differentiable except at finitely or countably many points on $(0,\infty)$ if $X$ has no Gaussian component.
+On the other hand, if $X$ has a Gaussian component, or equivalently, the drift of ascending ladder processes $H$ strictly positive, then it follows from Lemma 3.1 that $u\in C^1(0,\infty)$, and hence $\psi\in C^2(0,\infty)$.
+Therefore, (c) is proved.